ryanflorence/example-react-router-server-rendering-lazy-routes/README.md

 1. Webpack's `require.ensure` defines code splitting points in the app.
 2. We polyfill `require.ensure` for node to just do a normal `require`.
-3. The server renders the app.
+3. The server renders the app with `match` and the stateless `<RoutingContext/>`.
-4. When the client JavaScript loads, we use `match` from React Router to trigger the split code to load before rendering.
+4. When the client JavaScript loads, we use `match` to trigger the split code to load before rendering.
 If we didn't do that, then the first render would be `null` and not reuse the server rendered markup.
 5. We render on the client.
 6. We raise our arms in the air in triumph.